vedph/cadmus-shell/README.md

 Quick Docker image build:

-1. `npm run build-lib`
+1. `npm run build-lib`.
-2. update version in `env.js` and then `ng build`
+2. update version in `env.js` and then `ng build`.
-3. `docker build . -t vedph2020/cadmus-shell:3.1.0 -t vedph2020/cadmus-shell:latest` (replace with the current version).
+3. `docker build . -t vedph2020/cadmus-shell:3.1.1 -t vedph2020/cadmus-shell:latest` (replace with the current version).

 ## History

+### 3.1.1

 - 2022-08-21: added matching mode to flags in items filter, API service, and core models.
+Now items can be filtered by flags not only by looking at all the flags set, but also to any flag set, all flags clear, and any flags clear.
+Affected libraries:
+  - cadmus-core
+  - cadmus-api
+  - cadmus-state
+  - cadmus-item-list
+  - cadmus-item-editor
 - 2022-08-08:
   - added preview service to `cadmus-api` and increased its version number.
   - added preview keys to app state in `cadmus-state` and increased its version number.